erawijantari/RPyId/Notes/20191215_RPyID3rd/3rd_DataWranglingTidyverse.md

 The `!` symbol negates the result, so we’re asking for every row where weight is not an NA.

-**Challenge 2 (15
+**Challenge 2 (15 min)**
-    min)**

-    Create a new data frame from the surveys data that meets the following criteria: contains only the species_id column and a new column called hindfoot_half containing values that are half the hindfoot_length values.
-In this hindfoot_half column, there are no NAs and all values are less than 30.
+> Create a new data frame from the surveys data that meets the following
+> criteria: contains only the species\_id column and a new column called
+> hindfoot\_half containing values that are half the hindfoot\_length
+> values.
+In this hindfoot\_half column, there are no NAs and all values

-    Hint: think about how the commands should be ordered to produce this data frame!
+> are less than 30.
+Hint: think about how the commands should be ordered
+> to produce this data frame\!

 #### Split-apply-combine data analysis and the summarize() function